 Whatever the level of your medical or obstetric care requirements, we have a specialist team of consultant obstetricians, anaesthetists and their associated colleagues, who are based on the Delivery Suite and provide 24 hour cover.
 We also have a full team of other auxiliary staff.
 We are very pleased to support the training of the next generation of student midwives and nurses on clinical placement from our associate higher education institutions at the universities of York and Leeds.

 Our Maternity Assessment Centre provides a triage service for women over 14 weeks gestation, to assist with any worries or concerns.
-If you suspect that you might be in labour or have any other pregnancy-related issue, we would request that contact is made initially through MAC: 01423 557531, Mon-Fri 8am-8pm.
+If you suspect that you might be in labour or have any other pregnancy-related issue, we would request that contact is made initially through MAC: 01423 557531, seven days a week, 8am-8pm.

 Outside of these hours you should contact Delivery Suite directly on 01423 553184 or 01423 553185.